A classic tuna salad with celery, purple onion, dill pickle, hard-boiled egg, and just the right amount of mayonnaise.

 - Tabasco Sauce or a dash of cayenne pepper or smoked paprika

-- Celery, onion and pickles can be chopped in advance.
-Allow the hard-boiled eggs to cool before adding to the tuna.
+- Allow the hard-boiled eggs to cool before adding to the tuna.

 - If the can of tuna has juice or liquid, be sure and drain it before adding to the veggie mixture.